patrick15101996/TriviaApp/README.md

 Now type "java -jar target" and press tab twice.
 You should get something like this: "java -jar .\target\api-0.0.1-SNAPSHOT.jar" if you're in windows powershell.
 Press enter and the API should be up and running!
 ## terminalReact
 Open the frontend folder and open a terminal.
-Type "npm run start" to run the development server.
+Type "npm install" to download and install all of the dependencies and then type "npm run start" to run the development server.
 Now checkout the application on http://localhost:3000.
 Have fun!

 # Testing